 Takeda, the manufacturer of the drug Actos, settled thousands of cases at the end of last month for $2.37 billion amid allegations that the drug causes bladder cancer.

-Lawsuits against Takeda began to spring up a few years ago when a study linked Actos to bladder cancer.
-At the time, Actos was a groundbreaking drug used to treat Type 2 Diabetes, but as more and more people began taking the drug, those same people began to develop bladder cancer.
-In fact, a European study actually suggested that Actos raised the chance of bladder cancer by around 83%.
+Lawsuits against Takeda sprang up a few years ago when a study linked Actos to bladder cancer.
+At the time, Actos was a groundbreaking drug used to treat Type 2 Diabetes, but as more and more people began taking the drug, those same people developed bladder cancer.
+A European study suggested that Actos raised the chance of bladder cancer by around 83%.
 While other countries banned the drug outright, Takeda never recalled Actos in the U.S.

 In general, the plaintiffs alleged that Takeda failed to adequately warn them about the risks associated with Actos and even attempted to conceal the dangers of the drug.
 Even though they are signing a $2.37 billion check to get rid of these lawsuits, they still stand by their drug, claiming that the settlement was a strategic move to avoid the “uncertainties of complex litigation.”
 Takeda further alleges that the benefits of Actos outweigh any costs and the company will refuse to admit liability.